+i.
 Surface Water - lakes, streams, wetlands, intermittent channels, and county/judicial ditches.
 Include any special designations such as public waters, trout stream/lake, wildlife lakes, migratory waterfowl feeding/resting lake, and outstanding resource value water.
 Include water quality impairments or special designations listed on the current MPCA 303d Impaired Waters List that are within one mile of the project.
 Include DNR Public Waters Inventory number(s), if any.

-There are no DNR Public Water Basins, Public Waters Watercourses, or designated trout streams within one mile of the AUAR study area.
-Tributaries to the South Branch Vermillion River are located west and north of the AUAR study area within one mile.
+There are no DNR Public Water Basins or Public Waters Watercourses within one mile of the AUAR study area.